Updated June 19

 You should clean and disinfect equipment prior to and after use.

 Refrain from touching your face with unclean hands.

 Carry and use sanitizer containing at least 60% alcohol content.

 Wear a non-medical mask in public places to help limit the risk of spread to others if you will be within 2 meters of people other than members of your own household.

 The club house will be closed and there will be no access to the Larkin House washrooms (the Walter Baker Centre also remains close).

-There will be no court attendants and court bookings will be done online (more details to follow).
+There will be no court attendants and court bookings must be done online.